SeanMJennings/CommonLibrary/README.md

 # Common

-Dotnet packages for general functionalities that don't fit in the other dotnet libraries.
+Common functionalities that are too generic for the other more specific dotnet libraries.